pbrats/moviedb/README.md

 # Moviedb

-The purpose of this project is to search, display and categorize movies into user defined collections.
+The purpose of this project is to browse, search, display and categorize movies into User-defined collections.

+Users can browse Popular, Trending, Upcoming ,Top Rated, Now Playing, and Movies categorized by Genre, obtaining a paginated list of movies for each category along with their details (title/poster/rating).
+They can also select the region of interest for Upcoming and Now Playing movies to display the corresponding results.

+By selecting a movie card from the lists, the Movie Details Full Page opens, displaying detailed information about the selected movie.
+On the Movie Details Page, there is also an option to rate the selected movie and add it to a collection in the custom collections popup.

 The user can search by a validated keyword for movies by their original, translated and alternative titles and get the paginated results list of movies, along with their details (title/poster/rating).

-Selecting a movie from the results, the Movie Details Page opens in a popup and more information about the selected movie are displayed.
-At Movie Details Page there is also option to rate the selected movie.
+By selecting a movie card from the search results, the Movie Details Full Page opens, displaying detailed information about the selected movie.
+On the Movie Details Page, there is also an option to rate the selected movie and add it to a collection in the custom collections popup.
+Additionally, there is also a Quick Look Button option that opens a popup with some information about the selected movie and also provides the rating option.

-The user can select a movie and then select a collection to add it to, from the custom collections list that appears in a pop up.
+Users can select a movie and then choose a collection to add it to from a custom collections list that appears in a pop up.
+There is also the option to add multiple movies at once to a custom collection from the available ones.

 The custom collections can be created by the user using a title and a short description for every collection.